surajsharma21/surajsharma21/README.md

 - ML & Open Source enthusiast.
 - Graduated from NIT Raipur.
 - Currently working on some of my projects based on Web Development and Machine Learning.
-- I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- I'm currently looking for opportunities in the field of Computer Vision.
+- I love to learn and contribute in any and every possible way.

 ### Languages and Tools:
 <img align="left" alt="Python" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png" />